ianlim28/obsidianVault/Product Development/Product Prioritization - MOSCOW RICE KANO.md

 In summary, the Kano Model offers a dynamic approach to understanding customer needs and managing product features in a way that maximizes satisfaction and market competitiveness.
 It's a strategic tool that can guide both long-term product development and immediate feature enhancements.

+#### <span style="color:green">Impact, Urgency, T-shirt sizing</span>
+##### <span style="color:orange">Impact</span>
+**Impact** refers to the significance or value that a particular task, feature, or project will have on achieving business goals or meeting user needs.
+It’s a measure of how much benefit or positive change can be expected if the item is completed.

+• **High Impact**: Changes that can significantly increase user satisfaction, revenue, or market share.
+• **Medium Impact**: Changes that bring moderate improvements or benefits.
+• **Low Impact**: Minor changes that have a small effect on the product or business.

+##### <span style="color:orange">Urgency</span>
+**Urgency** refers to the necessity of completing a task or implementing a feature within a specific timeframe.
+It measures how time-sensitive an item is and helps determine the order in which tasks should be addressed.

+• **High Urgency**: Tasks that need immediate attention, often due to deadlines, critical dependencies, or significant risks if not addressed promptly.
+• **Medium Urgency**: Tasks that are important but not immediate; they can be scheduled in the near future.
+• **Low Urgency**: Tasks that can be postponed without immediate negative consequences.

+##### <span style="color:orange">T-Shirt Sizing</span>
+**T-Shirt Sizing** is a relative estimation technique used to categorize the size and effort required for tasks, features, or projects.
+It uses simple labels like T-shirt sizes (Small, Medium, Large, Extra Large) to represent different levels of complexity, effort, or resources needed.
+• **Extra Small (XS)**: Very quick tasks, little effort required.
+• **Small (S)**: Tasks that are simple and require minimal effort.
+• **Medium (M)**: Tasks of moderate complexity and effort.
+• **Large (L)**: Complex tasks that require significant effort and resources.
+• **Extra Large (XL)**: Very complex tasks requiring extensive effort, possibly involving multiple teams or stages.

+**Using Impact, Urgency, and T-Shirt Sizing in Product Management**

+**1. Prioritization**:
+• **Impact and Urgency Matrix**: This matrix helps prioritize tasks by plotting them on a grid based on their impact and urgency.
+High-impact, high-urgency tasks are prioritized over low-impact, low-urgency ones.

+**Example**:
+• **High Impact, High Urgency**: Bug fixes for a major feature affecting many users.
+• **High Impact, Low Urgency**: New feature development that can increase user retention.
+• **Low Impact, High Urgency**: Compliance updates required by a new regulation
+• **Low Impact, Low Urgency**: Minor UI tweaks that enhance aesthetics but don’t affect functionality.

+**2. Estimation and Planning**:
+• **T-Shirt Sizing for Effort Estimation**: Assign T-shirt sizes to tasks during planning sessions to quickly estimate effort without diving into detailed analysis.
+This helps in sprint planning and backlog grooming.

+• **XS**: Updating a text label on a form.
+• **S**: Adding a new field to a database table.
+• **M**: Implementing a new API endpoint.
+• **L**: Redesigning a major component of the UI.
+• **XL**: Migrating the system to a new architecture.

+**Combining These Techniques**

+When planning and prioritizing, you can combine these techniques to get a well-rounded view of what needs to be done and when.
+For example:

+1. **Assess Impact and Urgency**:

+• Determine which tasks are high impact and high urgency.
+These are top priorities.
+• Identify tasks that are low impact and low urgency.
+These can be deprioritized or scheduled for later.

+2. **Estimate Effort with T-Shirt Sizing**:

+• Use T-shirt sizing to estimate the effort required for each task.
+• Combine effort estimates with impact and urgency to make informed decisions about resource allocation.

+**Example Workflow:**

+1. **Identify Tasks**:
+• List all potential tasks, features, and projects.

+2. **Assess Impact and Urgency**:
+• Evaluate each task’s impact on business goals and user needs.
+• Determine the urgency based on deadlines, dependencies, and risks.

+3. **Estimate Effort**:
+• Assign a T-shirt size to each task based on its complexity and resource requirements.

+4. **Prioritize**:
+• Use the impact and urgency matrix to prioritize tasks.
+• Consider the T-shirt size to ensure the team can realistically complete the prioritized tasks within the desired timeframe.

+5. **Plan and Execute**:
+• Create a roadmap and sprint plans based on the prioritized list and effort estimates.
+• Regularly review and adjust priorities and estimates as new information becomes available.